 - Pig Iron.
-In general, the pig iron is an intermediate product of the iron industry.
-Pig iron, known also as crude iron, is produced by the blast furnace process and contains up to 4–5% carbon, with small amounts of other impurities like sulfur, magnesium, phosphorus, and manganese.
+In general, pig iron is an intermediate product of the iron industry.
+Pig iron, also known as crude iron, is produced by the blast furnace process and contains up to 4–5% carbon, with small amounts of other impurities like sulfur, magnesium, phosphorus, and manganese.
 The high level of carbon makes it relatively weak and brittle.
 Reducing the amount of carbon to 0.002–2.1% by mass produces steel, which may be up to 1000 times harder than pure iron.

 - Medium-carbon Steels.
-Medium-carbon steel has approximately 0.3–0.6% carbon content.
-Balances ductility and strength and has good wear resistance.
-This grade of steel is mostly used in the production of machine components, shafts, axles, gears, crankshafts, coupling and forgings and could also be used in rails and railway wheels.
+Medium-carbon steel has approximately 0.3–0.6% carbon content, balances ductility and strength, and has good wear resistance.
+This grade of steel is mostly used in the production of machine components, shafts, axles, gears, crankshafts, coupling, and forgings and could also be used in rails and railway wheels.

 - Ultra-high-carbon Steels.
 Ultra-high-carbon steel has approximately 1.25–2.0% carbon content.
 Steels that can be tempered to great hardness.
-This grade of steel could be used for hard steel products, such as truck springs, metal cutting tools and other special purposes like (non-industrial-purpose) knives, axles or punches.
+This grade of steel could be used for hard steel products, such as truck springs, metal cutting tools, and other special purposes like (non-industrial-purpose) knives, axles, or punches.
 Most steels with more than 2.5% carbon content are made using powder metallurgy.

 - Cast Iron.
 Cast irons also comprise a large family of different types of iron, depending on how the carbon-rich phase forms during solidification.
-The microstructure of cast irons can be controlled to provide products that have excellent ductility, good machinability, excellent vibration damping, superb wear resistance, and good thermal conductivity.
+The microstructure of cast irons can be controlled to provide products with excellent ductility, good machinability, excellent vibration damping, superb wear resistance, and good thermal conductivity.
 The most common cast iron types are:

 - Gray cast iron.
 Grey cast iron is the oldest and most common type of cast iron.
-Grey cast iron is characterised by its graphitic microstructure, which causes fractures of the material to have a grey appearance.
+Grey cast iron is characterized by its graphitic microstructure, which causes fractures of the material to have a grey appearance.

 - White cast iron.
 White cast irons are hard, brittle, and unmachinable, while gray irons with softer graphite are reasonably strong and machinable.
 A fracture surface of this alloy has a white appearance, and thus it is termed white cast iron.